Enterprise SaaS / Data Platform

 Reduction in data-related support tickets, attributed to improved discoverability

-Rupesh Chavan — Product Designer
+Rupesh Chavan — Lead Product Designer